JulienPeloton/mini_spark_broker/notebooks/README.md

 that means you can now start this bootcamp!

-## Launching the mini Spark broker
+## Launching the Apache Spark mini-broker

 Once the alert stream container is running, open a new terminal window and start the mini broker container: